 But voices such as Wisconsin's DeMain, Ketring and Ganson were ignored by Clinton.

 I support labor.
 I support single-payer insurance.
 I support clean water over industry of any stripe!
 I support public education.
 I support the separation of church and state.
 I do not support the war on drugs.
 I do not support private prisons.
 I support increased funding for mental health programs.
 I support gun law reform!
 These are my platform choices these are progressive values.
 How hard is that?

 Ketring's sentiments are echoed across Wisconsin, as many voters decided Green Party over the prospects of another Clinton.
-Green candidate Jill Stein gathered some 106,000 votes, easily eclipsing Trump's victory margin of some 22,000 votes.
+Green candidate Jill Stein gathered some 30,980 votes, (106,000 for Johnson), easily eclipsing Trump's victory margin of some 22,000 votes.

 From Bayfield County in northern Wisconsin, offered Rob Ganson.

 The corrupt neolib, third-way 'democratic representatives' and party officials who fixed the primary for the Clintons made the Trump presidency possible.

 Nowhere is that more obvious than in the pivotal state of Wisconsin, where, despite our overwhelming vote for Sanders, our 'representatives' worked against us and for the Clintons.
 This while it was obvious that while Sanders would beat Trump, the Clintons would lose.